 You will develop a fundamental understanding of human, physical and environmental geography in your first year Geography modules.
 These modules equip you with a well-rounded introduction to some of the key themes in geography, as well as providing you with key skills used by geographers to analyse problems in both the human and physical aspects of the discipline.

-Second year modules will be taught at a partner university in North America or Australasia.
+Third year modules will be taught at a partner university in North America or Australasia.
 You may engage in topics such as cities and globalisation, environmental change, glacial systems, coastal processes, and water management.
 In addition, you will gain valuable fieldwork experience in another country.

 Lancaster University will make reasonable endeavours to place students at an approved overseas partner university that offers appropriate modules which contribute credit to your Lancaster degree.
 Occasionally places overseas may not be available for all students who want to study abroad or the place at the partner university may be withdrawn if core modules are unavailable.
 If you are not offered a place to study overseas, you will be able to transfer to the equivalent standard degree scheme and would complete your studies at Lancaster.

 Lancaster University cannot accept responsibility for any financial aspects of the year or term abroad.

 Your fourth year of study provides an advanced qualification which will give you a competitive edge in the graduate jobs market by equipping you with the extra experience, knowledge and skills that come with studying Master's-level modules and undertaking a dissertation.

 We offer flexible programmes with a strong emphasis on practical learning.
 You will engage in a wide range of modules that span the breadth of geographical topics and infuse content from the humanities, along with the social and physical sciences.
 Your work will be regularly assessed by a combination of classroom and lab-based assignments, in addition to written examinations and project reports.